SHIELD-SKY/shield-sky.github.io/_posts/2017-06-30-Albert Einstein.md

 >No matter what use it might be.

->For the smallest molecute to the largest galaxy.
+>From the smallest molecule to the largest galaxy.

 >Every question must have a definable answer.